 I knew Cyprus as the birthplace of Aphrodite, the Goddess of Love and Passion.
 I am sure when Cyprus comes up in the conversation, you guys also talk about Aphrodite too.

-So is Aphrodite the only thing Cyprus famous for?
+So is Aphrodite the only thing Cyprus is famous for?
 Of course not.
 There are a lot of other things Cyprus is best known for.

 Today, in this article, we will discuss 10 things that are famous all over the world as “things” from Cyprus.

 The Cypriot Halloumi

 If you don’t know what Halloumi is, you are missing many good things in your life.

-Halloumi is a traditional Cypriot cheese that is semi-hard in state and comprises a mixture of Goat’s and Sheep’s milk.
+Halloumi is a traditional Cypriot cheese that is semi-hard in the state and comprises a mixture of Goat’s and Sheep’s milk.
 Sometimes Cow’s milk is also used in making Halloumi.

 Cyprus’ famous Halloumi cheese is the most internationally renowned export.
 Only in 2018, Cyprus exported 29,000 tons of halloumi all over the world.